TheOdinProject/curriculum/jobs_jobs_jobs/index.md

 8. Handle the offer(s)
 9. Profit??

 You'll notice that it's quite structured.
 Some things are more optional than others, but you've got to have a plan or you'll find yourself spamming your resume out to every job post on every job board and wondering why you haven't had any success.
+Or maybe you'll end up going through a long and painful process and realizing you never wanted that job anyway -- a total waste of time.

 We'll also cover some alternate paths you can take like finishing up your education at a coding bootcamp and how you can contribute to open source projects (like this one) to boost your "real world" experience.

-A fantastic place to start is this **[very thorough article from Happy Bear Software on How to Get A Programmer Job](http://happybearsoftware.com/how-to-get-a-programmer-job.html)** (which was also a part of the Intro to Web Dev course).
+A fantastic place to start your "getting hired" journey is this **[very thorough article from Happy Bear Software on How to Get A Programmer Job](http://happybearsoftware.com/how-to-get-a-programmer-job.html)** (which was also a part of the Intro to Web Dev course).

-So get your head out of the clouds, stop dreaming about how you'll get hired, and actually do it.
+So get your head out of the clouds, stop dreaming about how you'll get hired, and actually do it!

 ## It Starts with YOU

 ### Where You Are Now

-Without defining what your own needs are, you will have no way of determining the right path forward so hunker down until you've got an idea of what your key needs are right now from a job.
+Without defining what your own needs are, you will have no way of determining the right path forward so hunker down until you've got an idea of what your key needs are right now (from a job).
 The questions below should help you think about what is actually essential for you versus nice-to-have.
 Ask yourself:

 * Why do I *need* a job?
 * What kind of salary level do I need to sustain myself and my family?
 * What kind of job security level do I need to sustain myself and my family?
 * How desperate am I to get a job *right now*?

-* Do I prefer working in a team environment or remotely?
-* Do I like working long hours or 9-6?
-* Is the work more important than the people?
-* Do I have to care about the product I'm building?
-* Do I have to care about the technologies I'm using?
-* Do I prefer an "easy" work environment or one where I'm constantly pushed?
-* Do I want "creature comfort" incentives like free food and beer at the office?
-* Do I have to enjoy my work or can I power through a crappy job?

 ### Where You Want To Be